Types of Accommodations

 The following are examples of types of accommodations that might be requested by a student with a disability.
 For a more extensive list, refer to the Procedures.

-An academic accommodation, as defined by the Policy on Academic Accommodations for Students with Disabilities
+An academic accommodation, as defined by the Accommodations for Students with Disabilities Policy

 , is "a change to teaching or evaluation process, which is designed to accommodate the particular needs of a student with a Disability without comprimising Academic Integrity of the course, program, or assignment."
 All requests for accommodation (e.g., additional time to write a test) must be based on documented need.
 It is the responsibility of the individual requesting an academic accommodation to provide the necessary documentation to Student Services.